OrienteerBAP/Orienteer-Guidebook/understanding_orienteer_ui.md

 # Understanding Orienteer UI

-The Orienteer UI based on HTML5 with adoptive design techniques, which allow to use Orienteer on desktop, tablet and mobile devices.
+The Orienteer UI is based on HTML5.
+Its adoptive design makes Orienteer useable on desktop, tablet and mobile devices.

 ## Pages and perspectives
 Orienteer is displayed as a set of **pages**.
 Some pages may be universal for all Orienteer apps, like *Users* or *Classes*.
 Others will be specific to particular apps.
 Users can access pages by clicking their links (e.g. on the menu) and [via their URLs](https://orienteer.gitbooks.io/orienteer/content/special_urls.html).